Idle No More sees tiny house as solution to huge problem

-Indigenous activists have partnered with a Manitoba company to provide a truly unique home for a Saskatchewan First Nation family.
+Indigenous activists raise funds to build unique home for Saskatchewan First Nation family

 Leaders from Idle No More raised more than $15,000 for a tiny home, which is being built by Mini Homes of Manitoba.
 The new Winnipeg-based company specializes in designing and building energy-efficient, compact mobile houses.